Alcidespb24/RAG/parsed_documents/hipaa-simplification-201303_parsed.md

 ### § 160.422 Failure to request a hearing.

-If the respondent does not request a hearing within the time prescribed by § 160.504 of this part, the proposed penalty will be imposed without a hearing.
+If the respondent does not request a hearing within the time prescribed by § 160.504 of this part, the proposed penalty may be imposed without a hearing.

 ---